 Here at Nationwide Vehicle Contracts, we understand the struggle parents, who have growing families, face when choosing their next car.
 Finding a vehicle that will accommodate all your needs can be extremely difficult and frustrating, so that’s why we’ve put together a list of our favourite seven-seater family cars.
-We’ve complied this selection of cars based on space, practicality, fuel economy and value for money.
+We’ve compiled this selection of cars based on space, practicality, fuel economy and value for money.

 The Citroen Grand C4 Picasso has been transformed into the Citroen Grand C4 Spacetourer and its now even more perfect for your growing family.
-The Spacetourer has a total boot capacity of 793-litres, extra legroom thanks to the elongated wheelbase and the front seat, second and third rows easily fold to create a flat loadspace.
+The Spacetourer has a total boot capacity of 793-litres, extra legroom thanks to the elongated wheelbase and the front seat, second and third rows easily fold to create a flat load space.
 Comfort is at the heart of the Spacetourer as it features Citroen Advanced Comfort and the RELAX function – guaranteeing a first-class travelling experience with every journey.

-Unrivalled practicality is promised as the Spacetourer features a whole host of driving aids, Citroen connect NAV, a mirror screen and a hands-free tailgate.
-Fuel economy comes as no surprise as the Spacetourer was designed with the consecutive 4-time award winning PureTech petrol engine.
+Unrivalled practicality is promised as the Spacetourer features a whole host of driving aids, Citroen Connect NAV, a mirror screen and a hands-free tailgate.
+Fuel economy comes as no surprise as the Spacetourer was designed with the consecutive 4-time award-winning PureTech petrol engine.
 The three-cylinder Turbo PureTech petrol engine works by cutting fuel consumption and CO2 emissions by 18%.

 The new Volvo XC90 offers exceptional comfort, smarter styling and even greater practicality, making it one of our best-selling seven-seater cars.

 Inside, the XC90 boasts enough space in the third-row seats for two adults and a decent boot space of 314 litres, which increases to 775 litres with the third row seats folded down.
-The second row of seats also comes with two ISOFIX points although three points can be fitted as an optional extra.
+The second row of seats also comes with two ISOFIX points, although three points can be fitted as an optional extra.

-To keep things simple there are just three trim levels and three engine options to choose from with the 225PS D5 diesel being most popular thanks to its combined fuel economy of 48.7MPG.
+To keep things simple, there are just three trim levels and three engine options to choose from with the 225PS D5 diesel being most popular thanks to its combined fuel economy of 48.7MPG.
 All cars have all-wheel drive and an automatic transmission as standard.

-As expected from a Volvo, the XC90 also has a five star Euro NCAP rating and received the 2015 Best in Class award for both Large Off-Road and Overall Performance categories.
+As expected from a Volvo, the XC90 also has a five star Euro NCAP rating and received 2015 Best in Class award for both Large Off-Road and Overall Performance categories.

 Refreshed in 2015, the Ford S-MAX looks and drives better than ever before, making it a popular lease choice for growing families who want both practicality and style.

-When it comes to space, the S-MAX ticks all the boxes with its 285-litre boot with all seats in place - accessible via a wide, electronically operated tailgate and low boot floor - and 700 litres with the third row down.
+When it comes to space, the S-MAX ticks all the boxes with its 285-litre boot with all seats in place - accessible via a wide, electronically operated tailgate and low boot floor - and 700 litres with the third-row down.
 The second row of seats can slide individually to make more room in the back and boasts three ISOFIX child seat fittings.
 There’s also enough room in the third row seating space for a pair of adults although they may not want to be there too long though due to the sloping roofline.

-Under the bonnet, there are six engine choices to choose from – two petrol (1.5-litre with 150PS and a 2.0-litre with 240PS) and four diesels (2.0-litre TDCi with power outputs of 120PS, 150PS, 180PS and 210PS), blending economy with performance.
+Under the bonnet, there are six engine choices to choose from – two petrol (1.5-litre with 150PS and a 2.0-litre with 240PS) and four types of diesels (2.0-litre TDCi with power outputs of 120PS, 150PS, 180PS and 210PS), blending economy with performance.
 There’s also plenty of high-tech safety equipment and family-friendly options such as optional front camera, Active Park Assist and Lane Keeping System.Standard equipment on the Ford S-MAX includes alloy wheels, Ford’s SYNC 2 system, front and rear parking sensors, DAB radio and an electric handbrake.